No flat caps and no ‘Mr Grimsdale ‘here. But you do get both the swinging sixties and the Pretty Things in What’s Good For The Goose.

-Wisdom is a middle-aged London banker called Timothy Bartlett, assistant manager at his branch, married with two children and living the middle class, middle-management life.
+Wisdom is a middle-aged London banker called Timothy Bartlett, assistant manager at his branch, married with two children and living the middle-class, middle-management life that all too many people can associate with, even today.
 Every day like the last.
-Then one day, everything changes.
+Then, one day, everything changes.

 The manager is struck down at work, with Bartlett forced to take his place at the banker’s conference in Southport.
 He packs his bag (and his sandwiches) for the long drive, but just short of the town, he accidentally picks up two swinging teens, Nikki (Sally Geeson) and Meg (Sarah Atkinson), who manage to ruffle his feathers and get him pulled over for speeding.
 The first layer of his respectability has been chipped away.
 It won’t be the last.

 The conference starts, but all the usually diligent banker can think about are the two girls in the car.
 The dour conference and post-conference dinner don’t help, nor does being the ‘outsider’ at the event.
 There’s only one thing for it – go where the action is!